NazzarenoGiannelli/image-to-webp-converter/README.md

 ## Notes

-- The script automatically checks for sufficient disk space before conversion
+- Automatically checks for sufficient disk space before conversion
 - Memory usage is optimized for large batches of files
-- Progress bar shows real-time conversion status
+- Progress tracking in both GUI and CLI
 - Detailed logging helps track any issues
 - Original directory structure is maintained when using custom output directory

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.